 You will need some trading rules or a code you can stick by to avoid making common mistakes and to trade in a consistent and controlled way.

-BitUptick’s Founder is a long term successful trader and shares his rules here to serve as an example.
-These rules work well for his trading systems and counteract some mistakes he is prone to make.
+I am a long term successful trader and shares my rules here to serve as an example.
+These rules work well for my trading systems and counteract mistakes I am prone to make.
 Because you will be using your own system and you have your own tendencies your rules will have to be specially tailored to suit you.

 - Only trade when undistracted and able to concentrate.